Morristown Restraining Order Lawyers

 In 1991, the New Jersey legislature passed the Prevention of Domestic Violence Act (N.J.S.A.
 2C:25-17), which governs the rules and procedures for restraining orders in the state.
 The statute stipulates who has standing as a victim of domestic violence, what acts are considered crimes of domestic violence, and the procedures by which both temporary and final restraining orders may be issued.

-First, a victim of domestic violence must be considered a victim under the Domestic Violence Act, which requires the parties to:
+First, a victim of domestic violence must be considered a protected person under the Domestic Violence Act, which requires the parties to:

 - Have previously resided together;